georgesmadi9/JavaAudioConverterApp/README.md

 ## How it Works

-After that the application will run forever (or until stopped manually).
+The application will run forever (or until stopped manually) after being launched.
 It will start by converting all files it finds in `inputDirectory` from wav to mp3 format.
 After that, it will monitor the `inputDirectory` and convert any new added or modified wav file to mp3 format automatically.
 All converted files will be stored in `outputDirectory`.

 Any error will be logged to `logs.txt` so you can check that file to see if any problems was encountered.
 Any successful process will be stored into `processes.csv` so that it records all files that were ever converted.